During the COVID 19 lockdown period, all our serivces have moved to a virtual office. Please see our "Homepage" and the "Contact us" tab for details.

 to read about the programme and how to register

 Workshops and webinars are offered by the SCU throughout the year.
 All the webinars and groups do not run simultaneously and you will be able to choose a webinar or group you are interested in well in advance and make a booking.

 The workshops and webinars offers support with adjusting to university, test and exams, mental health and self-discovery.
 The workshops can assist you in making your journey at UP a success!
 To register email: [email protected].
 Click here for more information

-We have in the past assisted students with the following problems areas:
+We have in the past assisted students with the following, and many other, problems areas: